Charles117/resilience_shenzhen/README.md

 ### 1.2.3.
 Run WPS and WRF
 Details steps can be checked in 8.
 Running WPS and 9.
 Running WRF in the above compilation_tutorial.
-The two config files containing specific parameters to generate meteorological data in Shenzhen is listed as [WRF\namelist_shenzhen.input](https://github.com/Charles117/resilience_shenzhen/tree/master/WRF/namelist_shenzhen.input) and [WRF\namelist_shenzhen.wps](https://github.com/Charles117/resilience_shenzhen/tree/master/WRF/namelist_shenzhen.wps)
+The two config files containing specific parameters to generate meteorological data in Shenzhen are listed as [WRF\namelist_shenzhen.input](https://github.com/Charles117/resilience_shenzhen/tree/master/WRF/namelist_shenzhen.input) and [WRF\namelist_shenzhen.wps](https://github.com/Charles117/resilience_shenzhen/tree/master/WRF/namelist_shenzhen.wps)

 ### 1.2.4.
 Install NCL
 The NCAR Command Language (NCL), a product of the Computational & Information Systems Laboratory at the National Center for Atmospheric Research (NCAR) and sponsored by the National Science Foundation, is a free interpreted language designed specifically for scientific data processing and visualization.